5 Key Financial Ratios and How to Use Them?

 Operating Cash Flow ratio

-This ratio is used to understand how liquid are your operations to cover the near-term obligations.
-It uses the cash generated from the operating activities to understand whether it is sufficient to meet the obligations occurring during the next 12 months.
+This ratio is used to understand the liquidity of your operations to cover the near-term obligations.
+It uses the cash generated from the operating activities to determine whether it’s sufficient to meet the obligations for the next 12 months.

 Operation Cash Flow Ratio = Operating Cash Flow / Current Liabilities